tranquanglam123/ImmersivePiano/README.md

 * Press down on the keys with your hand to play them harder.
 * Look around the environment to change your perspective.

+## Solved issues:

+* Multiple songs.
+* MIDI Visualizations.
+* The hand tracking is not perfect.
+* The apk file is now unstable and can not work well.
+This issue is being debugged.

 ## Known issues:

-* There is currently no multiple songs.
-* The piano sound quality is not perfect.
-* The hand tracking is not perfect
 * The apk file is now unstable and can not work well.
 This issue is being debugged.
+* Crash Log Error : Null pointer dereference.

 ## Future work:

-* Add support for playing chords.
-* Improve the piano sound quality.
-* Add more interactive features to the environment.
+* Progress Tracking Systen

 ## Contributions: